 I've gotten to watch her speech blossom.
 I've seen how independent she has become (her favorite words are "I DO IT MYSELF!").
 Spending time with her in the afternoon forced me to set more of a boundary between work and my family than what I'd done in the past.
 As my rainbow baby, I have appreciated so many things about her life differently than the same experiences with her brothers.
 Our time together has been no exception.

 Today, she starts preschool at the local Montessori school.
-Much as I loved her day care, it has very structured days.
-And she spent so much time over the past year engaging in free-choice play, I though that a less-structured environment would be better for her.
+Much as I loved her daycare, it has very structured days.
+And she spent so much time over the past year engaging in free-choice play, I thought that a less-structured environment would be better for her.
 She will start with half days, but I hope to work her up to full days by Fall.

 Knowing that a 3.5-year-old has little concept of time, I didn't tell her about where she would be going in the morning until last night.
 Her response was "YAYYYY!!
 I GO TO SCHOOL!"